 The Thespian point system establishes guidelines for logging the quality and quantity of student work.
 Quality may include the caliber of the work and the educational value of the experience.
 Troupes may adopt changes to the point system to meet their unique circumstances.
 Changes are recorded in the troupe’s constitution.
 Troupe directors must notify students of all induction requirements and provide access to their point records.
 Only the troupe director may award points, but a troupe secretary or clerk is often responsible for maintaining point records.
 Point record sheets are available for download on the Junior Thespian troupe director resource page.

 The chart below provides a quick and easy way to calculate points.
 Numbers indicate the recommended maximum point awards for the duties listed.
 Troupe directors should use their discretion in awarding points—from zero to the maximum—according to the caliber of effort and work, and they may award up to two additional points for any task performed with exceptional merit.

 Guidelines for awarding of Junior Thespian points

-- One Junior Thespian point represents approximately five hours of quality work.
+- One Junior Thespian point represents approximately ten hours of quality work.
 Use this formula to award points for duties that aren’t listed.
-Performing arts schools and others with mandatory participation may choose to change that to ten hours or more to avoid point inflation and maintain the honorary nature of induction in that setting.

-- Inductees must earn ten points, five of which should be for work done at the school where they will be inducted.
+- Inductees must earn five (5) points, three (3) of which should be for work done at the school where they will be inducted.

 - Junior Thespians moving to other affiliated middle or junior high schools are entitled to transfer their memberships.
-Transferring Junior Thespians bring a minimum of ten Junior Thespian points with them to the new school.
+Transferring Junior Thespians bring a minimum of five (5) Junior Thespian points with them to the new school.
 See the Junior Thespian Troupe Handbook for details.

 - Induction points should be earned in at least two of the listed categories, for example, acting and production.